Safety gloves 101: The ultimate guide to abrasion resistance

 How the test works:

-• The test continues until the first yarn/thread breaks, marking the fabric’s failure point.
+• The test continues until the first yarn/thread breaks, marking the fabric failure point

 How multi-layer materials are evaluated:

-For gloves made with multiple layers, abrasion performance is additive.
-Each layer contributes to the total durability of the glove.
+For gloves made with multiple layers, abrasion performance is additive – each layer contributes to overall durability.

 This approach better reflects how layered gloves perform in real use, where each layer provides additional resistance before complete wear-through occurs.

-Because uncoated gloves don’t rely on a surface coating, this additive method provides a more accurate picture of durability for leather and lined glove constructions.
+Because uncoated gloves don’t rely on a surface coating, this additive method more accurately represents durability in leather and lined glove constructions.

 ANSI/ISEA 105-2024 abrasion levels: 1–6